How to offer pay later financing to customers – in-depth intro to the BNPL industry

 RELATED SOLUTIONS

+Valued at over $500 billion in 2026, the pay later market is projected to reach $1 trillion by 2031.
 A power shift in the client financing space is underway.
-PayPal Credit, Apple Pay Later, WeChat’s Fen Fu, Alipay, and other trend-setting players started the race as customer finance is moving to the point of sale.
+PayPal Credit, Affirm, WeChat’s Fen Fu, Alipay, and other trend-setting players started the race as customer finance is moving to the point of sale.

 Letting your clients pay for products or services in several installments if they can’t afford to foot the bill in one go is an idea that has been around since the invention of money.

-Of course, in the good old days, it was simple – there was just your shop in the village, and you knew every customer.
+In the good old days, it was simple.
+There was just your shop in the village, and you knew every customer.
 Keeping a ledger of who owes how much and for what was easy when communities were small.
 But at some point society came up with credit cards, giving the monopoly over lending to large players like banks.

 Before we continue, wanted to check if you (or your staff) would like this Buy Now Pay Later super guide that goes over everything you need to offer financing to customers in-house